rursache/TindrUnblur/README.md

-# Tinder Free - See who likes you
+# TindrUnblur - See who likes you for free accounts

 A chrome extension to disable blur overlay in Tinder 'Who likes you' web page.
 Makes sense only for free accounts.